-35. The Audit Partnership will maintain effective relationships with managers at the Council.
+Formatted: Indent: Left: 0 cm, Hanging: 1 cm 30.35.
+The internal audit serviceAudit Partnership will maintain effective relationships with managers at the Council.
 This will include consultation in the audit planning process both at an overall plan level and with respect to the scope of individual audit projects as well as regular meetings with key stakeholders.
 Timing of audit work will also be agreed in conjunction with Management.